-Current graduate students in the Master of Arts in Counseling and Master of Arts in Marriage and Family Therapy programs may also be admitted to the CMF certificate program after completion of MCPY 635 Counseling Techniques I. CMF certificate courses may be taken concurrently during their master’s degree course work, with the exception of MCPY 699C Supervision Internship, which must be completed post-master’s.
+Current graduate students in the Master of Arts in Counseling and Master of Arts in Marriage and Family Therapy programs may also be admitted to the CMF certificate program after completion of MCPY 635 Counseling Techniques I. CMF certificate courses may be taken concurrently during their master’s degree course work.
 The CMF certificate will not be awarded to current students until the semester following graduate from the master’s degree program.

 Total Credit Requirements: 18 credit hours